Clearing is a system many students use every year to get onto a university course they want to study.

 Places can fill up quickly, so you’ll want to get on the phone as soon as you get your results to see what courses are open to you with your grades.

-We Understand results day can be a bit stressful, particularly if things don’t go as well as you’d hoped.
+We understand getting your results can be a bit stressful, particularly if things don’t go as well as you’d hoped.
 The main thing is not to panic.
 If you’re still set on going to university, chances are you’ll be able to do that.

 To use Clearing, just follow these steps: